 My advice is to really find out what makes you, you! and use that to make an impact on the world around you.

 What’s been the highlight of your music career so far?

-One of my favorite moments that I will never forget is when I was on tour with High School Nation, and I was performing “If I loved you” for the first time, and the entire crowd sang it back to me.
+One of my favorite moments I will never forget is when I was on tour with High School Nation, performing “If I loved you” for the first time, and the entire crowd sang it back to me.
 My heart literally melted.